-The Annual Scientific Meeting of the Endocrine Society of Australia and the Society for Reproductive Biology 2014 will be held from 24th - 27th August at the Melbourne Convention & Exhibition Centre.
+The Annual Scientific Meeting of the Endocrine Society of Australia and the Society for Reproductive Biology 2014 was held from 24th - 27th August at the Melbourne Convention & Exhibition Centre.

 "Meeting of Minds" Student/Scholar Function

 Date: Monday 25th August 2014

 Costs: Only $35 for Students | $55 Scholar (Dinner & drinks included)

 Location: Southgate Restaurant & Shopping Precinct, Southbank, Victoria.
 (5 minute walk from the MCEC)

 The Meeting of Minds is a social function for all delegates attending the conference.
 It is for students and scholars alike and is a fantastic opportunity for students to pick the brains of their peers and professors.

 The ESA-SRB Conference Dinner is without a doubt the social highlight of the conference.
 With a live band, 3 course meal and drinks included this is an event not to miss.
 So dress up, bring your best dance moves and groove your way into the wee hours of the morning.

 Dr. Benita S. Katzenellenbogen